-Lyme Disease: Most Common Vector-Borne Disease in the US
+Lyme Disease: The Most Common Vector-Borne Disease in the United States

 What is Lyme Disease?

 Lyme disease is an infection caused by Borrelia burgdorferi bacteria.
 The bacteria are transmitted to humans through a bite from a blacklegged tick (deer tick), which becomes infected from feeding on deer or mice (vectors).